 6. Does management have what it takes?

 Your banker will look at the way your business is being run to make sure it has the ability to not just survive these difficult times, but thrive once the crisis is over.
-Your banker will look for answers to the following questions.

 Does management have a plan?